Mircera (methoxy polyethylene glycol-epoetin beta)

 In Bangladesh Mircera is approved for the following indication.3

-- Anemia associated with chronic kidney disease (CKD) including patients on dialysis and patients not on dialysis.
+- MIRCERA is indicated for the treatment of anemia associated with chronic kidney disease (CKD) including patients on dialysis and patients not on dialysis.

 For more disease and medicine related queries you may discuss with your physician.

 - Pre-filled syringe containing 50 µg in 0.3 ml

 - Pre-filled syringe containing 75 µg in 0.3 ml

 - Pre-filled syringe containing 100 µg in 0.3 ml